cathyob/bundleUpServer/README.md

 I decided to have the dateTime default to the time the report is created.
 Also, the feelsLike detail is required since that will be what I will base returning the most recent, similar days to a customized message shown to a signed in user.

-For the layers fields, I made them each default to an empty string so that if the user leaves them blank it won't return null.
-Also, I defaulted the activity and comfort levels to 3 (middle of scale of 1-5).
-This reduces the cases needed to be accounted for in the front end.
+Also, for the layers fields, I made them each default to an empty string so that if the user leaves them blank it won't return null.

 ## Testing and Hurdles